-The University follows Choice Based Credit System (CBCS), which provides choice for students to select from the prescribed set of courses and earn credits.
-Students are awarded grades based on their performance for each courses in a semester and Semester Grade Point Average (SGPA), which is a measure of academic performance of a student in a semester.
+The University follows the Choice Based Credit System (CBCS), which provides choices for students to select from the prescribed set of courses and earn credits.
+Students are awarded grades; based on their performance for each course in a semester; and Semester Grade Point Average (SGPA), which is a measure of academic performance of a student in a semester.
 Cumulative Grade Point Average (CGPA) is used as a measure of overall cumulative performance of a student over all semesters.
 However, the CGPA is invariably calculated from second semester onwards to facilitate students to know their academic progress.

-The evaluation system to assess the student is comprehensive and continuous during the entire period of Semester, by the faculty who is teaching the course.
-Continuous Internal Evaluation (CIE) and Semester End Examination (SEE) constitute the major evaluations prescribed for each course, with only those students maintaining a minimum standard in CIE are permitted to appear in SEE of the course.
-CIE and SEE to carry 50% weightage each, to enable the course to be evaluated for a total of 100 marks, irrespective of its credits.
+The evaluation system to assess the student is comprehensive and continuous during the entire period of the Semester.
+Continuous Internal Evaluation (CIE) and Semester End Examination (SEE) constitute the major evaluations prescribed for each course, with only those students maintaining a minimum standard in CIE being permitted to appear in SEE of the course.
+CIE and SEE carry 50% weightage each, to enable the course to be evaluated for a total of 100 marks, irrespective of its credits.

 The makeup examination facility shall be available to those students who have appeared and failed in the SEE in one or more courses in a semester.

 |Programme||Highest Salary||Average Salary|